ferhdhd/web-app-minister/README.md

 ## Instructions

-First, clone the project and then run the following command to install all the packages of it:
+First, clone the project and then run the following command to install all the packages of it in both folders:

 ```
 npm i